MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 different scenarios, there's a good chance that it's a good candidate to be turned into a function that can be reused.

-Whenever possible, I prefer to write function because they are more tool oriented.
-I can put the function in a script module, put that module in the `$env:PSModulePath`, and call the function without needing to physically locate where it's saved.
+Whenever possible, I prefer to write functions because they are more tool oriented.
+I can put the functions in a script module, put that module in the `$env:PSModulePath`, and call the functions without needing to physically locate where they're saved.
 Using the PowerShellGet module, it's easy to share those modules in a NuGet repository.
-PowerShellGet is available as a separate download for PowerShell version 3.0 and higher.
+PowerShellGet ships with PowerShell version 5.0 and higher.
+It is available as a separate download for PowerShell version 3.0 and higher.

 Don't over complicate things.
 Keep it simple and use the most straight forward way to accomplish a task.
 Avoid aliases and positional parameters in any code that you reuse.
 Format your code for